-This morning onstage, Gary Kovacs of Mozilla announced a fascinating browser add-on for Mozilla: Collusion.
+This morning onstage, Gary Kovacs of Mozilla announced a fascinating browser add-on for Mozilla: Lightbeam.
 (Watch his TEDTalk.)
 It allows you to track who’s tracking you online … and the results are surprising, to say the least.

 So … tell me how Eli Pariser’s book inspired you to build Collusion.

 At the point I started building it, I’d just read a few chapters of the book, and I was fascinated with all the stuff he was talking about with data collection companies.
 I wanted to visualize it better myself, and make it easier for kids to understand–internet literacy is a major goal of my main project, Hackasaurus.
 I knew a lot about add-on development, so I built it as a Firefox add-on.

 The original version of the add-on didn’t visualize known data collection companies differently from other sites.
 All the dots were gray, and I didn’t have any more information than, “Oh, there’s a site called DoubleClick.net that all 4 of those websites you just visited seem to be sending cookie-laden network requests to.”

 That’s the point at which I went out there to find more information about the particular sites that I noticed were tracking me.

 After the first iteration, I found out about PrivacyChoice and got their tracker list.
 Now when you mouseover, you know how some of the dots are colored red?
 Those are the data tracking companies.
 I’m able to tell by looking at PrivacyChoice’s tracker list and correlating domain names with the data tracking companies that own them.